FengPu/X2R-document/docs/uss.rst

 * **Endpoint Cotainer**

-* **Endpoint Wrapper**
+.. _Endpoint:
+* **Endpoint** (see also: :php:class:`Endpoint`)

-  Endpoint Wrapper wraps the public Endpoint, such as DBpedia, and handles the errors, such as Endpoint service downtime.
-Endpoint Wrapper accept SQARQL query and return the result set in standard format of Endpoint.
+  Endpoint wraps the public Endpoint, such as DBpedia, and handles the errors, such as Endpoint service downtime.
+Endpoint accepts SQARQL query and return the result set in standard format of Endpoint.

 * **Term Refiner**